 According to the Centers for Disease Control and Prevention (CDC),

-- Following a healthy diet: People should try to eat foods that are low in saturated fats and add fruits and vegetables to their diets.
+- Following a nutritious diet: People should try to eat foods that are low in saturated fats and add fruits and vegetables to their diets.

-- Exercising regularly: If possible, individuals should get 150 minutes of moderate intensity aerobic activity or 75 minutes of vigorous intensity aerobic activity every week.
+- Exercising regularly: Individuals should get 150 minutes of moderate-intensity aerobic activity or 75 minutes of vigorous aerobic activity every week.

-- Avoiding or stopping smoking: This also applies to people who do not smoke, as they can still develop heart disease or lung cancer from secondhand smoke.
+- Avoiding or stopping smoking: This also applies to individuals who do not smoke, as they can still develop heart disease or lung cancer from secondhand smoke.